dickinson-comp256/KnobAndSwitchContainer/README.md

 # KnobAndSwitchContainer
-Container for working wit the Knob and Switch Computer
+Container for working with the Knob and Switch Computer